Skip to content

 Kagawa Lacquerware

-In the late Edo period (c.
-1603-1867), Tamakaji Zokoku set out to research lacquerware techniques from Thailand and China such as "Kinma" and "Zonsei."
-By combining traditional Japanese methods with these new ones, he was able to develop unique lacquerwares.
-Nowadays, Takamatsu City in Kagawa Prefecture is mainly producing these pieces which are collectively known as Kagawa Lacquerware.
+In the late Edo period (1603–1868 CE), Tamakaji Zokoku set out to research lacquerware techniques from Thailand and China, such as kinma and zonsei.
+By combining traditional Japanese methods with these new ones, he was able to develop unique lacquerware works.
+Today the main production area of these pieces, collectively known as Kagawa Lacquerware, is Takamatsu City in Kagawa Prefecture.

 Its history dates back to 1642 when Yorishige Matsudaira became the feudal lord of Takamatsu Domain after being transferred from the Tokugawa family in Mito.
 Yorishige encouraged lacquerware policies and the art of sculpture, which marked the beginning of Kagawa lacquerware.
 The successive feudal lords also provided strong support for the protection and nurturing of craftsmanship, including lacquer art, leading to the flourishing of the craft and the growth of many renowned artisans and masters.